 One of the best ways to ensure the quality of any product or service is to get the requirements for it right.
-This course examines requirements engineering (RE), which is used to analyse business problems and develop requirements specifications, by eliciting and documenting the requirements of those affected stakeholders.
+This module examines requirements engineering (RE), which is used to analyse business problems and develop requirements specifications, by eliciting and documenting the requirements of those affected stakeholders.
 The specification can then be used to develop an appropriate solution to the problem.
-In this course, we assume that the eventual solution will be computer based.
+In this module, we assume that the eventual solution will be computer based.
 Students will have the opportunity to engage in small group-collaboration in a wiki environment to emulate real-life RE practice.

 |About this course:|

 |No residential school|